Tribox-Design/tribox-gatsby-website/content/portfolio/workeedo-more-than-just-a-workplace/index.md

 ---
 date: 2021-05-27T03:55:34.394Z
-title: Workeedo- More than just a workplace
+title: Workeedo- More than just a workspace
 thumbnail: 1.png
-description: "Workeedo is a coworking space that provides a holistic approach to fulfill the objectives of individuals such as work, business, lifestyle, and family.
-Workeedo is a place where everything will be done. "
+description: Workeedo is a coworking space that provides a holistic approach to fulfill the objectives of individuals such as career, business, and lifestyle.
+  Workeedo is a place where everything can be accomplished.
 client: Workeedo
 services: Brand Strategy, Brand Identity, Brand Messaging, Brand Positioning
 featuredOn: []